talmormeir/Getting-and-Cleaning-Data/cookbook.md

 5.The creation of a new tidy dataset

-Data dimensions are described in readme.md dile
+Data dimensions are described in README.md file